sciactive/nephele/packages/nephele-serve/README.md

   PAM_AUTH                             Same as --pam-auth when set to "true", "on" or "1".
   AUTH_USER_FILENAME                   Same as --auth-user-filename.
   AUTH_USER_FILE                       Same as --auth-user-file.
+  AUTH_USERNAME                        Same as --auth-username.
+  AUTH_PASSWORD                        Same as --auth-password.
   UPDATE_CHECK                         Same as --no-update-check when set to "false", "off" or "0".
   SERVER_ROOT                          Same as [directory].